NetGovern/deployments/kubernetes/README.md

 The API server acts as the inbound vector for all management commands.
 DNS is provided by CoreDNS and by default piggybacks onto the host DNS.

 Kubbernetes is declarative, that  is to say, a configuration  file, a yaml file, describes a desired state.
-Once you deploy such an item, the Kubernetes system will ensure that it maintains the described state for that deoployment.
+Once you deploy such an item, the Kubernetes system will ensure that it maintains the described state for that deployment.

 A deployment is a type of Kubernetes object that ensures there's always a specified number of pods running based on a defined template, that upgrades are dealt with in a specific way, etc...